Ben Quansah

-Ben Nash Quansah (born 20 July 1996) is a Ghanaian professional footballer who plays as a defender.
+Ben Nash Quansah (born 20 July 1996) is a Ghanaian professional footballer who plays as a defender for Bangladesh Football League club Arambagh KS.

 Career

 Ghana

 Ben started his career with Dreams FC in Ghana.

 Kosovo

 After a successful season, Kosova team FC Prishtina signed him on loan.

 Kosovo league club KF Flamurtari signed Ben for a season where he played more than 25 games in the season.

 India

 In July 2021, Ben signed with Kolkata League club Railway FC.
 Railways finished that season as runner up and Ben performance has gained interest from I-League clubs.

-In December 2021, NEROCA FC signed Ben for 2021-22 season.
-On 3 March 2022, Ben made his debut in I-League against former Champions Gokulam Kerala.
+In December 2021, NEROCA signed Ben for 2021–22 season.
+On 3 March 2022, he made his debut in I-League against defending champions Gokulam Kerala.